ottotsuma/Melvor-Classes-Species/README.md

 ## Training

-Thuum is a brand new skill which combines themes from Astrology, Thieving and Agility.
+Classes is a brand new skill which combines themes from Astrology, Thieving and Agility.
 It provides an easy way to obtain gold and powerful bonuses that benefit other skills.

 Earn tips (GP) while you train shouts with various teachers, then Master the shouts you have trained to provide you with powerful bonuses while you train other skills.